intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 **Note 2:** All parameters present in the configuration file _must_ have values.
 For example: `proxy:`.
 Setting the configuration file with no value causes errors.

+**Note 3:** Host names must conform to standard host naming rules and each element of the hostname must be from 1 to 63 characters long.
+The entire host name, including the dots must not exceed 253 characters long.
+Valid characters for host and domain names are ASCII(7) letters from a to z, the digits from 0 to 9, and a hyphen.
+Furthermore, do not start a host and domain names with a hyphen.

 ## Example Configuration File

 **Note:** This is an _example_ file, containing dummy values for a few of the supported configuration values.
 For a complete list, refer to the section after the YAML file example below.